 Most of our favorite family vacations include road trips.
 It’s a family tradition to search for fun and new destinations.
 Since moving to Texas, we have enjoyed road trips within our state!
 Some Texas cities are real hidden gems.
 Columbus and Palestine are among our favorites!
 We love that each Texan town has its own culture and history.
 You can find a treasure trove of spots for fun photos and activities.
 Here are tips for eating as a family on the road.

-One of the highlights for us is finding cool places along the way to stop to eat unique and delicious food.
-We like to support family owned businesses that use fresh ingredients from local farmers.
+One of the highlights for us is finding cool places along the way to stop to eat amazing and delicious food.
+We like to support family-owned businesses that use fresh ingredients from local farmers.

-I’ve been road tripping solo with kids in tow and dietary restrictions, and I assure you it’s possible to keep your sanity, eat well, and stay safe while traveling and going on a road trip!
+I’ve been road tripping solo with kids in tow and dietary restrictions for a long time, and I assure you it’s possible to keep your sanity, eat well, and stay safe while traveling and going on road trips!

-One way to keep your stress down and limit stops is to pack everything you’ll need before a several hour trip.
+One way to keep your stress down and limit stops is to pack everything you’ll need before a long road trip.

 Unexpected shopping trips can cause undue anxiety, and you don’t know for sure what will or won’t be in stock along the road.

 Some of our essentials for eating on the road are:

 - Sturdy disposable plates, cups, spoons, forks, and knives

 - Napkins, paper towels, and food storage bags